Y0Coss/docs-fork/pages/bare_metal_cloud/virtual_private_servers/configure-ipv6/guide.en-ie.md

 - **For Debian 12, Ubuntu 20.04 and later**: use the [method based on the *Netplan* configuration](#netplan)

 In some cases, the appropriate method may not be the one specified above.
 To make sure, browse your system to check which one is active.
-Visit <https://netplan.io/> for more information, if necessary.<br>
+Visit <https://netplan.io/> for more information, if necessary.
 Moreover, keep in mind that the exact file names may vary.

 ##### Configuration of *interfaces* files <a name="interfaces"></a>